NateEag/how-i-code/content/understanding-problems.rst

 * You cannot explain the problem clearly to a newcomer.
 * You cannot propose a solution to the problem.
+* You can find holes in your proposed solution.
 * Someone asks you a question about the problem you have a hard time answering.
 * Someone dislikes your proposed solution, and can explain why.
 * Someone points out a hole in your proposed solution.

 What are some indicators it's time to start building?

+..
+TODO Find source for 'grandmother' quote.
+Many say Einstein, but it is not at all clear who actually said it, based on some Googling.

 * When you explain the problem to an expert who is not familiar with it, they immediately propose reasonable solutions.